mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 To build the executables, run one of these commands:

-	make		# Default architecture for your machine make intel	# Intel/AMD executables
+	make		# Executables for your machine architecture make intel	# Intel/AMD executables
 	make arm	# ARM executables
 	make all	# All the executables